MelanX/MyTaste/README.md

 # MyTaste – Digital Recipe Book

-Welcome to **MyTaste**, a lightweight web application for collecting, organising and sharing your favourite recipes.
+Welcome to **MyTaste**, a lightweight web application for collecting, organizing and sharing your favourite recipes.
 The project consists of a React + TypeScript front-end and a minimal Express back-end that persists the data.

 ---